 We performed a comparison between Google Cloud SQL and Oracle Exadata Cloud at Customer based on real PeerSpot user reviews.

-Find out in this report how the two Database as a Service solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Ease of management and the ability to oversee the statistics of your SQL."
+Find out in this report how the two Database as a Service solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It's SQL.
+SQL is so easy if you know something about databases.
+It's easy to learn."

 "This is a stable solution and offers good performance."